siddi-Harshini/Amazon-clone-project/README.md

 🔗 [Watch the Demo](https://youtu.be/ybMcjF33MP8)

 ## Overview
-This project is a **fully responsive Amazon-like e-commerce website** built using **HTML, CSS, and JavaScript**.
+This project is a **fully responsive Amazon-like e-commerce website** built using **HTML, CSS**.
 It replicates the essential features of an e-commerce platform, including a navigation bar, search functionality, product categories, a sign-in section, and a footer with useful links.

 ## Features